Druid

 Spellcasting

 Drawing on the primal essence of nature and the elements through the ley lines that permeate the mortal plane, you can cast spells to shape that essence to your will.
 The magic you utilize is of the Primal type.
-You can memorize and prepare spells from any school.
-Practitioners of primal magic tend to refer to spells as 'wyrds", for they evoke the primal destiny and natural law.
+Practitioners of primal magic tend to refer to spells as 'wyrds", for they remind the world of the very epic that once was the norm.

 Spell Slots